unitycatalog/unitycatalog/docs/server/auth.md

 ## Using Google Identity with Unity Catalog UI

 We previously configured Google as the Identity Provider and configured UC Server settings for CLI access.
 However, we can also apply this authentication and authorization to the Unity Catalog UI.
+If you're new to the UI, you may want to check out the [UI docs](../usage/ui.md) for instructions on how to launch the UI.

 ### Configure and restart the Unity Catalog UI